User guideRisk managementVendor management

 Vendor scorecard

-VerifyWise uses a scorecard approach to assess vendor risk.
-Each vendor is evaluated across multiple dimensions:
+VerifyWise uses a scorecard to assess vendor risk.
+Each vendor gets evaluated across several dimensions:

 Data sensitivity